Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Introduction

+In this work, data-driven prediction of H-W systems is first formulated as an implicit function learning problem by considering the multi-step-ahead ARX structure for the linear part.
+GP priors are assumed for the nonlinearities, which correspond to an infinite-dimensional reproducing kernel Hilbert space (RKHS), where universal approximation capability can be attained for common designs (such as squared exponential kernels) without any knowledge about the nonlinearities \cite{JMLR:v7:micchelli06a}.
+Then, the structured kernel function for the implicit prediction model is derived together with the linear model parameters.
+Compared with an explicit black-box GP model with general kernel functions, the structured kernel design provides a physics-informed design by considering a smaller function space for the predictor that is compatible with the H-W model structure.

-In this work, data-driven prediction of Hammerstein-Wiener systems is first formulated as an implicit function learning problem by considering the multi-step-ahead ARX structure for the linear part.
-Instead of considering a basis function decomposition as in \cite{Berberich_2020,Lazar_2024,Molodchyk_2024}, Gaussian process priors are assumed for the nonlinearities and the kernel functions for the implicit prediction model are derived.
-The implicit Gaussian process model \cite{Martens_2017} then provides posterior predictions by optimizing selected optimality criteria, such as maximum likelihood.
-The linear model parameters act as hyperparameters in the Gaussian process model, which are estimated by enforcing a stable spline hyperprior to avoid overfitting \cite{pillonetto2022regularized,Pillonetto_2014}.
-The nonlinearities can also be recovered separately using additional Gaussian process regression procedures.
-The implicit Gaussian process prediction is applied to receding horizon control by considering the expected control cost and guaranteeing output chance constraint satisfaction.
-Finally, the predictor and the control algorithm are verified in numerical examples and demonstrate better performance than the linear predictor and the black-box Gaussian process predictor with a nonlinear ARX model.
+To retain the well-definedness of the output nonlinearities in the implicit GP model, virtual derivative points are added to promote monotonic output nonlinearities by expectation propagation \cite{10.7551/mitpress/3206.001.0001,pmlr-v9-riihimaki10a}.
+The implicit GP model \cite{Martens_2017} provides explicit posterior predictions by optimizing selected optimality criteria, such as maximum likelihood.
+The linear model parameters act as hyperparameters in the proposed GP model, which are estimated by enforcing a stable spline hyperprior and solving a joint maximum-a-posteriori/maximum-likelihood (JMAP-ML) problem to avoid overfitting \cite{pillonetto2022regularized,Pillonetto_2014}.
+The nonlinearities can also be recovered separately using additional GP regression procedures.

+The implicit GP predictor is applied to receding horizon control by considering the expected control cost and guaranteeing output chance constraint satisfaction.
+The proposed predictor provides multi-step-ahead predictions by nature, circumventing the difficult problem of uncertainty propagation in standard GP-MPC with one-step-ahead prediction.
+Finally, the predictor and the control algorithm are verified in numerical examples and demonstrate better performance than the black-box GP predictor with a general nonlinear ARX model.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:2} introduces the problem and presents the implicit predictor structure.
-Section~\ref{sec:3} proposes the data-driven prediction algorithm by Gaussian process regression.
+Section~\ref{sec:3} proposes the data-driven prediction algorithm by implicit GP regression.
 Section~\ref{sec:4} applies the data-driven predictor to receding horizon control, followed by numerical examples in Section~\ref{sec:5}.
 Section~\ref{sec:6} concludes the paper.